azz/vscode-csproj/README.md

   - Use CLRF
   - Format comments in the same way

-Known issues:
+### 0.4.2

+Improvements:

+* Use forked version of elementtree for XML parsing.
+Solution is safer and faster.
-* Attributes are sorted lexographically.
-To disable this, go to `node_modules/elementtree/lib/elementtree.js` and delete line 514.
+* XML attributes are no longer sorted lexographically.